Here are the first 10 drugs that Medicare will target for price cuts

 People on Medicare who took the 10 drugs paid a total of $3.4 billion in out-of-pocket costs for them in 2022, according to the government.
 The cost to Medicare was much higher — about $50 billion in total.

-The list includes Eliquis, a drug sold by Bristol Myers Squibb to prevent blood clots used by more than 3.7 million people on Medicare in the year ending May 2023 at a cost of $16.4 billion to the program, and Xarelto, another blood thinner sold by Johnson & Johnson used by more than 1.3 million people on Medicare at a cost to the program of more than $6 billion.

-Diabetes drugs Jardiance, Januvia, Farxiga and Fiasp/Novolog insulin are on the list, as are Enbrel and Stelara, drugs used to treat autoimmune diseases like rheumatoid arthritis, psoriasis and Crohn's disease.
-Imbruvica, a drug that treats blood cancers, is also on the list.
+- Enbrel and Stelara, drugs used to treat autoimmune diseases like rheumatoid arthritis, psoriasis and Crohn's disease

 The power to negotiate the prices comes from the Inflation Reduction Act passed last year.
 The actual negotiations will occur during the next two years, with prices announced by Sept.
 1, 2024.
 But the lower prices for the drugs won't begin until 2026.